VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 Both of these assumptions are probably not 100% true.
 If you blast your speakers hard enough with that click, you may make things on the walls literally shake - clearly that's not the same.
 Similarly, sound *technically* cares about temperature a bit, so, if you're change the temperature during the day, time invariace also breaks down, but within reason, the assumption works.
 Reverb is, for most environments, close enough to being linear, time invariant that it doesn't matter.
 The same is true of the *sound* of most guitar amp's **speakers** - they will also color the sound in a way that shouldn't care about the volume (barring extremes) or with time (barring significant aging)

 But, note I bolded **"speakers"** that's because the amp itself absolutely is not linear.
 Most guitar amps intentionally distort at higher volumes, and this distortion changes as it's pushed harder.
-This will be relevent in a moment.
+This will be relevant in a moment.

 Okay, so, we have our impulse response.
 Usually, these will look (and sound) a bit like a drum hit if played normally, but they're not intended to be played normally, the intent is to use them with **convolution**